 - Greater focus on defining competitive differentiation and deploying strategic selling techniques

 - Additional information delivery expectations: Timely monthly financial statements and KPI reporting, annual audits, and bottom-up annual budgeting.

 - The strategic insights of an engaged and experienced Board of Directors: We typically aim for 5-7 members, including one or more voices other than RLH’s investment team and management.
-At least one of our Operating Professionals usually serves on the Board, bringing the perspectives gained from a highly successful career in operating leadership.
+At least one of our Strategic Partners usually serves on the Board, bringing the perspectives gained from a highly successful career in operating leadership.